Begins March 10, 2014

 Students who do not intend to complete any course for which they are officially registered should execute an official withdrawal by using e-FORMS.
 Select WEBregistration: Withdraw from Course(s)

 Students withdrawing from some courses while remaining registered for one or more courses are required to complete a withdrawal form.
-The official date of a withdrawal form is the date the completed form is received in the Office of Registration and Records which is the system date and time stamp of the e-FORM submission.
+The official date of a withdrawal form is the date the completed form is received in the Office of the Registrar which is the system date and time stamp of the e-FORM submission.

 Students withdrawing from all courses with no intention to return to the University should use e-FORMS.
 Select: Total Withdraw from University.